parthh-patel/Predicting-Diabetes-Using-Machine-Learning-Models-2024/README.md

 **In this project, we investigated the correlation between physical attributes and the likelihood of diabetes diagnosis.
 This was accomplished by comparing the robustness of six classification models: Neural Net, Random Forest, Logistic Regression, Naive Bayes, KNN, and SVM**

+___

 This project involved sourcing the dataset, carrying out exploratory data analysis, fixing missing values and outliers, and fitting various classification models to predict diabetes diagnosis.

-Key Findings:
+**Key Findings:**
-- As evident from the table below,  Random Forest model is the most effective predictive model for understanding the relationship between diabetes and the given features in this dataset.
+- As evident from the table below, Random Forest was the most effective predictive model for understanding the relationship between diabetes and the given features in this dataset.
 Other models like Neural Net and KNN performed relatively well with high F1 scores whereas Naive Bayes performed the worst.

 | Ranking | Model               | Train Accuracy | Test Accuracy | F1 (weighted) |
 |---------|---------------------|----------------|---------------|---------------|